 Tuition Exchange applicants can apply online.
 Note: If you are applying to Loyola University Maryland do not use the online application.
 Submit your tuition remission application to the benefits and wellness office.

 Current applicants can recertify by completing the scholarship application here.

 High School Tuition Remission (Full-Time Employees and Faculty Hired Prior to Feb.
 1, 2004)

 Eligible full-time employees hired prior to February 1, 2004, are eligible for the high school tuition remission benefit.
-However, eligible full-time employees and faculty hired prior to February 1, 2004, are grandfathered and will continue to receive benefits for their eligible dependent children.
-Eligible full-time employees may request tuition remission for their dependent sons and daughters to attend three private high schools (Mercy High School, Calvert Hall, and Loyola Blakefield).
+Employees hired on or after February 1, 2004, are not eligible for the high school tuition remission benefit.
+Eligible full-time employees may request tuition remission for their dependent children to attend one of three private high schools (Mercy High School, Calvert Hall, and Loyola Blakefield).
 To participate in the high school tuition remission benefit, dependent children must follow the appropriate application procedures and be accepted for admission as a full-time student.
 All prospective students must meet normal criteria for admission.
 Specific information regarding admission procedures and criteria may be obtained directly from the high school.
-Please refer to your Staff and Administrator Policy Manual for more information.
+Please refer to your Employee Policy Manual for more information.